WZBSocialScienceCenter/tmtoolkit/README.md

 ### Text preprocessing

-Text preprocessing is built on top of [NLTK](http://www.nltk.org/) and (when run using Python 2.7) [CLiPS pattern](https://www.clips.uantwerpen.be/pattern).
+Text preprocessing is built on top of [NLTK](http://www.nltk.org/) and [CLiPS pattern](https://www.clips.uantwerpen.be/pattern).
 Common features include:

 * tokenization
 * POS tagging (optimized for German and English)